I made Russian Ural track-based rocket launcher. It was built in May 2015.

 There are seven detailed tires including the spare.
 I keep clean the parting line in the center as the photo left line, right three are after filed.
 These tires seem to be the big appeal point of this kit.

-The driver’s seat assembly looks like difficult so I’ll make the rocket launcher first.
+The driver’s seat assembly looks difficult so I’ll make the rocket launcher first.

-Now I’m checking every part of drivers compartment.
-It’s box composition and require careful handling.
+Now I’m checking every part of the driver’s compartment.
+It’s box composition and requires careful handling.
 The most delicate process of assembly.
 After cleaning burrs, it seems almost fit clearly.
 I’ll paint the inside next time.

-I painted driver’s compartment and trial assembly.
-Panel decal was very sensitive, easy broken so needed to handle very very carefully.
+I painted a driver’s compartment and trial assembly.
+Panel decal was very sensitive, easily broken so needed to handle very very carefully.
 I can’t paint these detailed descriptions.
 It’s very nice realistic, even it’s not so clearly viewed inside after completed.

 I couldn’t attach the driver’s compartment because of that part mistook upside down.
 I need to fix it at any cost.

-At first I didn’t notice that mistake so I felt it’s like solving very difficult 3D puzzle…..
+At first, I didn’t notice that mistake so I felt it’s like solving a very difficult 3D puzzle…..

 BM-21 Grade is 122mm self-propelled multiple rocket launcher that was developed by the Soviet Union in the early 1960s.
 It’s been used all over the world, especially ex-Communist countries.
 “Grade” means hail in Russian.
 In the Soviet Union, 12 launchers had been deployed per one division.

-It can launch a variety of rockets, range are from 5km to 40km.
+It can launch a variety of rockets, the range is from 5km to 40km.
 BM-21’s launch preparation is completed in 3 minutes after stop moving.
 It takes 20 seconds to fire all 40 rockets, re-loading is about 10 minutes.
 Loader seems quite busy.

 It has vacant space between the launcher and spare tire.
-There are a large step in the middle, maybe they often work on here.
+There is a large step in the middle, maybe they often work on here.

-Because this track is 6-wheel drive, I think the off-road performance was good.
+Because this track is a 6-wheel drive, I think the off-road performance was good.